udacity/cd14599-demos-and-exercises/Lesson2-Exercise2-Delete/starter/README.md

 Complete the TDD cycle to implement a `delete_expense` method.

-Our expense tracker has Create and Read functionality, now let's add Delete!
+Our expense tracker has Create, Read, and Update functionality, now let's add Delete!

 Files to work with: